To transform what it means to run a successful meeting in the digital workplace.

 We're working to build the world’s most inclusive, connected and informed online meeting platform, empowering people at all levels of an organization to readily lead exceptional work meetings.

 Our founders, Elise, John, Chris, and Tony, have between them started five companies.
-Two were acquired, two others are profitable and continue to thrive.
+Three were acquired; the fourth is profitable and continues to thrive.
 And the fifth - Lucid Meetings... what a great learning experience!
 Though Chris and Tony have moved on to other endeavors, we all stay in contact and bounce ideas off of one another.

 We first came together in 2010.
 At the time, 3 of us were building online collaboration software for standards-setting organizations.
 The people who create standards represent a multitude of companies, non-profits, and government agencies that somehow have to all agree on the final standard they’ll all use.
 They are distributed by nature, made up of intentionally competing interests, and working towards the agreements that underpin the global economy.

 Before economic hard times, these groups worked by sharing email and documents online, then flying to a common location to hash out the final versions.

 With the economic downturn, travel budgets were slashed.
 So these same groups began running more meetings using tools such as WebEx and GoTo Meeting.

 At the same time, many experienced leaders began to exit the workplace.
 As the mentors left, tight budgets meant reduced opportunities to travel and learn, and the new people coming into the job didn’t have decades of meeting know-how under their belts.

 We saw standards committee work get a lot harder.